budgetdevv/ArrWriteBench/README.md

 |        ArrWrite | 231.4 ns | 0.13 ns | 0.12 ns |      48 B |

 # Conclusion
-Not a huge difference so long both are hot in cache
+Not a huge difference so long both are hot in cache!